Bún Đậu Mắm Tôm Recipe

 Alternative Soy Sauce Dip

 Add the Vietnamese scallion and oil garnish to a saucepan.
 If you don’t have this garnish, add some chopped scallions to heated oil instead.
+Then, add 0.35 ounces of garlic and fry them until fragrant.

-Next, stir in the soy sauce, sugar, chili pepper, and vinegar.
 Mix well.
 Cook the sauce until it boils, then turn off the heat.

 Alternative Soy Sauce Dip

-Step 5: Slice The Pork Belly And Liver
+Step 5: Slice the Pork Belly and Liver

 Thinly slice the pork belly and liver and arrange them on 2 separate plates.